-- (A) ASCAP is ordered and directed to offer, upon written request: - (1) To a broadcaster, a per-program license that shall, in addition, cover ambient and incidental uses and shall not require any record-keeping or monitoring of ambient and incidental uses; and - (2) To a background/foreground music service or to an on-line music user, a per-segment license if (a) the music user's performances of music can be tracked and monitored to determine with reasonable accuracy which segments of the music user's activity are subject to an ASCAP license fee; (b) the music user's performances of music can be attributed to segments commonly recognized within the music user's industry for which a license fee can be assessed; and (c) administration of the license will not impose an unreasonable burden on ASCAP; the per-segment license shall, in addition, cover ambient and incidental uses without any record-keeping or monitoring of those uses if that is reasonably necessary to afford a genuine choice among the various types of licenses offered, or of the benefits of any of those types of licenses; if a portion of any on-line music user's transmissions consists of programs substantially similar to those transmitted by over-the-air or cable radio or television stations or networks as they existed on the date of entry of this Second Amended Final Judgment, or is a retransmission of any broadcaster's programs, it shall be presumed that each individual program shall constitute a segment and for those segments the on-line music user need not meet the requirements of subsections (a), (b) and (c) of this section.

-- (B) ASCAP may charge any music user that selects a per-program license or a persegment license a fee to recover its reasonable cost of administering the license. - (C) Nothing in this Second Amended Final Judgment shall prevent ASCAP and any music user from agreeing on any other form of license. - (D) The fee for a per-program license and for any per-segment license issued to an online user shall be at the option of ASCAP either: - (1) Expressed in terms of dollars, requiring the payment of a specified amount for each program or segment that contains works in the ASCAP repertory not otherwise licensed for public performance, or
+- (A) ASCAP is ordered and directed to offer, upon written request: - (1) To a broadcaster or an on-line transmitter, a per-program license that shall cover ambient and incidental uses and shall not require any record-keeping or monitoring of ambient and incidental uses; and - (2) To a background/foreground music service or to an on-line music user, other than an on-line transmitter, a per-segment license if (a) the music user's performances of music can be tracked and monitored to determine with reasonable accuracy which segments of the music user's activity are subject to an ASCAP license fee; (b) the music user's performances of music can be attributed to segments commonly recognized within the music user's industry for which a license fee can be assessed; and (c) administration of the license will not impose an unreasonable burden on ASCAP. - (B) ASCAP may charge any music user that selects a per-program license or a persegment license a fee to recover its reasonable cost of administering the license. - (C) Nothing in this Second Amended Final Judgment shall prevent ASCAP and any music user from agreeing on any other form of license. - (D) The fee for a per-program license shall be at the option of ASCAP either: - (1) Expressed in terms of dollars, requiring the payment of a specified amount for each program that contains works in the ASCAP repertory not otherwise licensed for public performance, or

-(2) Expressed as a percentage of the music users' revenue attributable to each program or segment that contains works in the ASCAP repertory not otherwise licensed for public performance.
+(2) Expressed as a percentage of the music user's revenue attributable to each program that contains works in the ASCAP repertory not otherwise licensed for public performance.